 This involves shifting your focus off the things you can’t do in your current season of life, and instead attending with gratitude to those things you can do.

-Instead of complaining about the cold all winter and the heat all summer, relish the opportunity to wear sweaters and build fires and drink hot cocoa when temperatures drop, then take joy in wearing flip-flops and eating watermelon and going swimming when the mercury peaks.
+Stop complaining about the cold all winter and the heat all summer.
+Instead, relish the opportunity to wear sweaters and build fires and drink hot cocoa when temperatures drop.
+Then take joy in wearing flip-flops and eating watermelon and going swimming when the mercury peaks.

 These serve as a reminder to do more of what I’ll miss (like cuddling with my little ones, reading them stories, and baking cookies together) and to chill out about stuff that’s relatively inconsequential (there will be time to alphabetize my home library and organize my small parts cabinets when the kids are grown and gone, if those things are even still important to me then).

-Of course, your children aren’t the only ones who stand to benefit when you focus on the things you love instead of the things that irritate you — your spouse will appreciate such a shift in thinking, too.
+Of course, your children aren’t the only ones who stand to benefit when you cultivate contentment by focusing on the things you love instead of the things that irritate you.
+Your spouse will appreciate such a shift in thinking, too.

 As much as you might like to grow old together, you have no guarantee that will happen, so show him all the love and respect and appreciation you can muster while you still have him with you.